AlejandroGonzalezDe/AlejandroGonzalezDe/README.md

 AlejandroGonzalezDe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+For the most part the repos are a work in progress with the recent addition of the calculator.
+Minor tweaks are needed but learning as I build the applicaiton.